Boahan/coderSama/README.md

 ## Contribution
 We welcome contributions from the community to make this platform even better.
-If you would like to contribute to any of my projects, please fork this repository and create a new branch for your changes.
+If you would like to contribute to my projects, please fork this repository and create a new branch for your changes.
 Once you are finished, please submit a pull request.

 ## Screenshorts
 1.